 - Maximum of $2,000.
 Small amount loans have a maximum borrowing limit of $2,000.
 If you need more than this amount, this loan may not be for you and you should seek other credit options.

 - Short payback period.
 Instant personal loans must be paid off within periods between 16 days and one year.
 This can be a challenge if you are having long-term money problems, so it’s important to keep this time frame in mind.

 - Falling into too much debt.
 A problem with borrowing any money is always falling into too much debt.
 It is strongly recommended not to use an instant personal loan to get out of debt.
 Make sure you first consider all your other options before going with this instant loan.
 If you feel like you are falling into debt and having issues paying back your loan, it’s best to speak to the credit provider or seek financial or legal help.

 - Fees and charges.
 Instant personal loans attract higher fees and charges than other loan options.
 Do your research first on all the credit providers who provide this loan.
 Determine which lender has the best fees and charges and select the option right for you.
 Be aware of the range of fees you may be liable to pay upfront to avoid unexpected costs.

 - Poor credit risk.
 Applying too many times for an instant personal loan can potentially damage your credit rating.
 Receiving an instant personal loan is also up to the discretion of the financial advisor who must lend money responsibly.

-How to apply for instant personal loan
+How to apply for instant personal loans